 Ben teaches a graduate course on Social Entrepreneurship at the University of Washington's Evans School of Public Affairs.
 He also teaches a graduate course on Nonprofit Management.
 In order to educate his students, he independently produced the Know Your Sector Video which has been used by tens of thousands of people to understand the nonprofit sector.
 1 in 10 jobs in the USA are at nonprofits, and the financial scale of the sector is larger than Saudi Arabia and Sweden combined.

 Ben received a 40 Under 40 Award from the Puget Sound Business Journal.
-He has participated in Leadership Tomorrow; earned the British American Project Fellowship; and is an active member of a Vistage CEO group.
-The organization that Ben leads, IslandWood, has been recognized for four straight years as one of the "Best Places to Work" by Outside Magazine, and has also won awards for its green architecture; science education; and efforts around ethnic diversity.
+He has participated in Leadership Tomorrow; earned the British American Project Fellowship; and has been an active member of a Vistage CEO group.